alyssa415/SocialMediaVisualizations/README.md

    - [Source](https://www.businessofapps.com/insights/ratings-reviews-affect-consumer-decision-download-apps/)

 3) Is there any correlation between the various ratings and the device being an Android or iOS product?
    - This question will help us determine if higher ratings are associated with the device being an Android or an Apple product.
 It can provide insights into the relationship between device popularity and user satisfaction.
 Investigating this correlation is essential for developers.
-It helps them determine if increasing ratings directly translates to higher user satisfaction.
+It helps them determine if increasing ratings directly translates to higher user satisfaction between product types.
    - [Source](https://www.businessofapps.com/data/most-popular-apps/)